MilaNLProc/contextualized-topic-models/README.rst

 Inspiration for SuperCTM has been taken directly from the work by `Card et al., 2018 <https://aclanthology.org/P18-1189/>`_ (you can read this as we essentially implemented their approach in our architecture).
 SuperCTM should give better representations of the documents and in theory should also make the model able to find topics more coherent with respect to the labels.
-The model is super easy to use and requires minor modification to the already implemented pipeline:
+The model is super easy to use and requires minor modifications to the already implemented pipeline:

 .. code-block:: python